Julien Nkoghe Bekale

-Julien Nkoghe Bekale is a Gabonese politician who served as the prime minister of Gabon from 2019 to 2020.
+Julien Nkoghe Bekale (born 9 January 1962) is a Gabonese politician who served as the prime minister of Gabon from 2019 to 2020.
 In the aftermath of the 2019 Gabonese coup d'état attempt, he was appointed prime minister by president Ali Bongo Ondimba on 12 January 2019.

 Biography

 Julien Nkoghe Bekalé studied at the Lycée d'Etat de l'Estuaire in Libreville, then at the Lycée technique Omar Bongo in Liberville where he obtained his baccalaureate in 1982.
 He then studied for a year at the seminary, with the aim of becoming a priest.
 But he finally changes his mind and reorientates himself in law with the aim of becoming a corporate lawyer.
 He studied at the University Omar Bongo, where he met Guy Rossatanga, then professor of law.
 He obtained his Master of Laws degree in 1986.
 Pushed by his teacher, Mr Antonio Rivera, he then joined the Libreville School of Magistracy, in cycle A. He studied there for one year, then joined the international section of the [National School of Magistracy].
 He then returned to Gabon to take the oath of office on 7 October 1988 at the Libreville courthouse, in the presence of the President of the Republic.
 Omar Bongo Ondimba.